One Planet Living is our vision of a world where we can live happily within the Earth’s resources, and a straightforward framework to achieve this.

 Experience the One Planet Living journey for you and/or your client: from co-creating a One Planet Action Plan through to implementing your Plan, monitoring and reporting on progress, and driving culture change

-Become an effective ‘One Planet Living Integrator’ – developing hard and soft skills for implementing the One Planet Living principles as well and learning how to follow Bioregional’s recommended review and recognition process for demonstrating best practice.
+Become an effective ‘One Planet Living Associate’ – developing hard and soft skills for implementing the One Planet Living principles as well as learning how to follow Bioregional’s recommended review and recognition process for demonstrating best practice.

-How do I become a One Planet Living Integrator?
+How do I become a One Planet Living Associate?

 There are three steps involved:

-The post-training knowledge assessment aims to ascertain your ability to develop a One Planet Action Plan, it involves a written exercise followed by a short interview.
-The cost of the assessment, including a year’s listing on the platform is £350+VAT.
+The post-training knowledge assessment will confirm your ability to develop a One Planet Action Plan, and it involves a written exercise followed by a short interview.
+The cost of the assessment is £250 (inc VAT).

-Who can become a One Planet Living Integrator?
+Who can become a One Planet Living Associate?

 The short answer is anyone.
-One Planet Living integrators include sustainability leads within an organisation; technical experts and consultants such as architects and engineers; specialists such as teachers as well as community organisers.
+One Planet Living Associates include sustainability leads within an organisation; technical experts and consultants such as architects and engineers; specialists such as teachers as well as community organisers.

 The training requirements and time taken to complete the assessment will depend on your existing experience and skills – but we want anyone to feel they can take on the role of embedding sustainability within a project or organisation.